Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 ```
 GET /RandomCollections/Get
 ```
-Returns a list of random collections for the authenticated user.
+Returns the list of currently displayed random collections (same for all users on the Jellyfin instance).

 Response:
 ```json